 Learn more about the Lavender Fields on Long Island here!

 Right after Lavender season, head right over to some of the best Sunflower fields on Long Island!
-Long Island farms know the way to our hearts offering fields and mazes for us to enjoy (mainly free).
+Long Island farmers know the way to our hearts offering us flower fields and mazes to enjoy (mainly free).

 No need to drive all the way to Jersey when we got the goods right here in New York!

 Did you know Long Island’s North Fork is wine country here in New York?
 You now have another reason to take a day trip out East!

 Explore and experience around 60 vineyards on Long Island, predominantly on the North Fork and a couple out in the Hamptons.

 Many of the vineyards allow you to walk through the fields, offer tours, live music, and food, making it the perfect outing.
 Also consider going vineyard hopping since they are pretty close to one another, this way you can sample a few!

 You might even want to consider getting a Northfork Airbnb for the weekend and having Wine Weekend and shopping at the Tanger Outlets!

 Find out the best vineyards to visit on Long Island here!